7 INSANE Things You MUST Know About How to Use Frankincense Essential Oil (WHY it Should Be in Your Home!)

 What Essential Oils Blend with Frankincense Oil?

 I have used so many different brands of essential oils over the years.
 For making things that require a larger quantity of essential oil (like soap making), I order from Starwest Botanicals.
-They have good quality essential oils for things like this.
-HOWEVER, for using therapeutically on my skin, internally, or diffusing in the air, I choose doTerra oils.
-Although I am a distributor, I'm not a big business or seller.
-I simply provide an avenue for people who want a great quality oil they can trust for their skin and health products.
-Believe me---I've tested and compared many oils, and doTerra comes out on top every time.
-They are concentrated and work amazingly quickly and effectively.
+They have good quality essential oils for things like this or using therapeutically as well.

 Contraindications (Safety Factors) for Using Frankincense Oil:

-Please let me know if you have experienced Frankincense essential oil before!
-I'd love to hear what you think of it!
-Since this is an oil that I kind of shied away from for awhile because it was so "exotic" sounding, and I have had such great experiences with it, I'd sure like to know your thoughts about it too!
+I'd love to hear what you think of Frankincense essential oil-- Since this is an oil that I kind of shied away from for awhile because it was so "exotic" sounding, and I have had such great experiences with it, I'd sure like to know your thoughts about it too!
+Leave a comment in the comments section!